thosgood/this-weeks-finds/markdown/201-250/week226.md

 glimpse of randomness, Experimental Mathematics 11 (2002), 361-370.
 Also
 available at `http://www.cs.auckland.ac.nz/~cristian/Calude361_370.pdf`

-where the first 64 bits of Ω have been computed.
+where the first 64 bits of \Omega have been computed.
 There's no contradiction, as the paper explains - but it's fairly surprising!

 Next, here is an email from Allan Erskine.
 As usual I will take the